7 best ball games for toddlers: good for motor development

 Throw the ball

-Throwing a ball is another simple but fun game for toddlers to play mobility to improve.
+Throwing a ball is again a simple, but instructive Games for toddlers around mobility to improve.

 In addition, a child learns to share and play with others.

-By the age of two, your child can already hold the ball well, maintain his or her balance and it is time to start practicing throwing and catching a ball!
+By the time your child is two years old, they can already hold the ball well, keep their balance and it's time to start practicing throwing and catching a ball!

-Over time you can possibly use different types of balls (different shapes, weights, etc.).
+After a while you may be able to use different types of balls (different shapes, weights, etc).